 - Family Program

 Call To Apply 877-701-7600

-Students apply and practice newly acquired skills and coping strategies thats will serve them well in home, school and social situations.
+At Second Nature, students apply and practice newly acquired skills and coping strategies thats will serve them well in home, school, and social situations.
 Woven into the daily schedule is a strong focus on assertive communication skills, which are used to process feelings and thoughts that arise while hiking, cooking together, setting up camp, and other activities.

-Second Nature's positive outcomes are often quoted by program personnel in various aftercare settings as they compare how well Second Nature students are prepared to transition to their next setting than students from other outdoor programs.
+Second Nature's positive outcomes are often quoted by program personnel in various aftercare settings as they describe how well Second Nature students are prepared to transition to their next setting.

 Second Nature's model is highly effective with therapeutically resistant students as well as students who come to Second Nature motivated for change.
 The 24/7 access to caring Field Instructors and high level of supervision, over-arching clinical support and therapeutic application of principles against the backdrop of a safe but challenging environment, effects change in ways that can’t be duplicated in other therapeutic recreational program settings.